-- Increasing credit limit on cards impacts credit score temporarily, so, avoid doing that (unless needed).
+- The increasing credit limit on cards impacts credit scores temporarily, so, avoid doing that (unless needed).
 Also, it reduces the chances of getting a new credit line (card or loan) since the total credit line grows in proportion to the gross annual income of the person.

-- Visa is the most accepted payment gateway, so prefer visa card over others.
+- Visa is the most accepted payment gateway, so prefer a visa card over others.

 - Have multiple cards, sometimes, while traveling one card might get blocked due to automated fraud triggers, in that case, at least other cards can be used.

-- Cards with annual fee usually don’t make any sense except maybe for the first year where they don’t charge annual fee (Disclaimer: I don’t own Starwoods Preferred Guest card – which a lot of people recommend is good, I think people who travel a lot and have family will probably find it to be good).
+- Cards with annual fees usually don’t make any sense except maybe for the first year when they don’t charge an annual fee (Disclaimer: I don’t own a Starwood Preferred Guest card – which a lot of people recommend is good, I think people who travel a lot and have a family will probably find it to be good).